Deformation quantisation for $(-2)$-shifted symplectic structures: Virtual fundamental classes from quantisations

 \end{example}

 The reduction in this example of the right de Rham cohomology of a derived scheme to the right de Rham cohomology of a line bundle on a Gorenstein scheme generalises to the following lemma.
+In the lemma, we will be transforming $\sD$-modules using the $\sD_A-\sD_B$-bimodule $\cDiff(B,A)$ of differential operators from $B$ to $A$, which is isomorphic to $A\ten_B\sD_B$ whenever $A$ and $B$ are affine dg manifolds.